 As I continued up the line from the front brakes, I got to the point where I was going to have to rebuild the brake and clutch pedal assembly in order to attach the master cylinder.
 I hadn’t taken a close look since I got the assembly back after disassembly.
 This minor project became something more complicated pretty quick.

 Sorting through the pile of parts, this one didn’t look bad.
 A little surface rust, but no problem for the blasting cabinet.
 I took it apart and gave it some attention in the media blaster to see what I ended up with.
 Unfortunately, that clutch pedal that has been hidden under the carpet for 25 years had a surprise.

 The housing was cracked, and totally egged out.
 It would have to be replaced.
 Though looking at it, its not a serviceable part.
 What to do.

 Fortunately, Mustang Steve has a solution.
 I did a quick paint job, then shipped them off.
-They will grind off the old guide and replace it with a new welded guild which will hold a new ball bearing rather than the old soft metal bushing.
+They will grind off the old guide and replace it with a new welded guide which will hold a new ball bearing rather than the old metal bushing.